SinaHKazemi/pyomo-workshop/README.md

 # Pyomo Workshop
-Pyomo workshop held in Ferdowsi University of mashhad in February 22, 2020.
+Pyomo workshop held in Ferdowsi University of Mashhad in February 22, 2020. you can watch the workshop here https://youtu.be/WYoO8T0SgSA
 ## Contents
 - Installing pyomo
 - Connecting it to the solvers like GLPK, CBC, IPOPT and CPLEX